 Although every family's costs will vary depending on whether they're covered by insurance—and to what extent—in general, it's important to expect some additional expenses during pregnancy.
 Medical expenses are perhaps the most expensive line item, but it's also important for pregnant women to budget for a healthy pregnancy diet, maternity clothing and other lifestyle changes.

-Is Your Prenatal Care Covered Under the Affordable Care Act?
+Is Your Prenatal Care Covered?

 Prenatal doctor visits